-The 'Color by Elevation' 🔝 button renders the data by relative elevation and is linked to the 'Elevation' coloration option tool example below, the screen shot on the left represents 0 color gradations used between principal colors creating a total of 5 color changes.
+The 'Color by Elevation' Levation button renders the data by relative elevation and is linked to the 'Elevation' coloration option tool Eviction.
+The 'Repeat' option allows the user to adjust the color repeat cycle on different elevations.
+In the example below, the screen shot on the left represents 0 color gradations used between principal colors creating a total of 5 color changes.
 The second example on the right represents 10 color gradations between principal colors creating a total of 55 color changes.
 Much more elevation-difference detail is visible with more gradations.